Saenger Theatre (Pensacola, Florida): History

 The Saenger was host to a variety of entertainment.
 In addition to silent motion pictures, and later motion pictures with sound, Vaudeville and Broadway shows were frequent favorites.
 Local entertainers were also invited to perform at the elite Saenger.

-During World War II, the theater stayed opened twenty-four hours a day so that local citizens were able to watch newsreels at any time of the day, or night.
+During World War II, the theater stayed open around the clock so that local citizens were able to watch newsreels at any time of the day, or night.

 As the years passed, the illustrious theater began to fall out of favor due to competition with drive-ins, as well as other factors, and slowly fell into disrepair.
 Like so many other palatial movie houses, the Saenger sadly suffered from lack of interest.

-1975 brought sadness as the doors to the once magnificent Saenger closed; however, it was not forgotten.
+In 1975 the once magnificent Saenger closed.
 The theater was donated to the City of Pensacola who, with the combined efforts of the University of West Florida, worked to restore her to her original majestic structure.
 In 1981, her first grand re-opening took place alongside a performance by "The Duke Ellington Orchestra," a well renowned jazz ensemble.

 More recently, the theater underwent another renovation totaling over $15 million, exceeding original estimates by nearly $5 million.
 The latest renovation was to extend the stage as well as enlarge the dressing rooms.
 The seating was to become more spacious and comfortable as well.
 This second grand re-opening took place on March 26, 2009 to "Jesus Christ Superstar."

-Today the structure remains at its original location on the Northeastern corner of South Palafox Place and East Intendencia Street and continues to provide a variety of entertainment as in its older days.
+The structure remains at its original location on the Northeastern corner of South Palafox Place and East Intendencia Street and continues to provide a variety of entertainment as in its older days.